Les Ross

-Les Ross MBE is a British disc jockey in the West Midlands.
-He was born as Leslie Meakin; 7 February 1949, in Birmingham.
+Leslie Ross MBE (né Meakin; born 7 February 1949) is a British disc jockey in the West Midlands.
+He currently presents radio programmes on BRMB and Boom Radio.

-Early life and career
+Early life

-Ross always wanted to become a DJ and, at the age of 11, wrote to the general manager of Radio Luxembourg.
+Born in Birmingham, Ross wanted to be a DJ writing to the general manager of Radio Luxembourg at age 11.

 He attended King Edward VI Aston School in Aston, Birmingham and left with 10 O Levels.
 His first job after school was at IBM, but he left after one year.
 His next job was as a clerk at Witton Cemetery.

-At the age of 17, Ross won a DJ competition run by the Birmingham Evening Mail, beating Johnnie Walker, who came in second.
-Part of his prize was to appear at Radio Luxembourg for an audition, but this never happened.
-He was offered his first gig at the Mecca Ballroom in Birmingham before moving on to the Birmingham Rollerskating Rink.
+At age 17, Ross won a DJ competition run by the Birmingham Evening Mail, defeating Johnnie Walker, who was the runner-up.

+Career

 BBC Radio WM

-The break he was waiting for came in 1970 when he joined BBC Radio Birmingham (which became BBC Radio WM in 1980), presenting a 90 minute Saturday morning show with John Henry called “The Ross and Henry Show”.
+In 1970 Ross joined BBC Radio Birmingham (which became BBC Radio WM in 1980), presenting a 90-minute Saturday morning show with John Henry called "The Ross and Henry Show".
 It was one of the first "zoo-radio" formats – involving a studio audience and interactive elements, competitions and phone-in requests that were presented by Fiona MacDonald.

-The breakfast show, entitled "On The Move", was unique at the BBC at the time, due to its early 5am start time.
+The breakfast show, entitled "On the Move", was unique at the BBC at the time, due to its early 5am start time.
 The BBC national networks did not start broadcasting until 6am, making Ross the only presenter on the air in the UK during that hour.
 The Radio Birmingham transmitter at 5.5 kW was the most powerful local radio transmitter in the country located at Sutton Coldfield.
-Ross enjoyed an audience of shift workers around the UK and occasionally even overseas.

 Radio Tees and BRMB

-In 1974, Ross's initial application to BRMB was rejected and he subsequently joined Radio Tees in the North East of England presenting their breakfast show in the summer of 1975.
-Ross also presented a successful Saturday morning music show which used the talents of the station's record librarian Wincey Willis as co-presenter.
-In March 1976, he returned to Birmingham and joined BRMB, taking over the breakfast show from Adrian Juste, who had left to join BBC Radio 1.
+In 1974, Ross's initial application to BRMB was rejected and he subsequently joined Radio Tees in the Northeast of England presenting their breakfast show in the summer of 1975.
+Ross also presented a Saturday morning music show with record librarian Wincey Willis as co-presenter.
+In March 1976, Ross returned to Birmingham and joined BRMB, taking over the breakfast show from Adrian Juste, who had left to join BBC Radio 1.

-Ross won many awards, including 'Independent Radio Personality of the Year Award' in 1986, and in 1997 he received a Sony Award.
+Ross won many awards, including 'Independent Radio Personality of the Year Award' in 1986, and in 1997 he received a Sony Award for an outstanding contribution to radio.
 He was appointed Member of the Most Excellent Order of the British Empire (MBE) in the 1996 Birthday Honours for services to radio broadcasting.

 Revolver

 Ross also co-hosted Revolver, a British music series made by ATV in Birmingham that ran for eight episodes on the ITV network in 1978, alongside Peter Cook.
-The late-night show, filmed with a live audience, was set in a seedy ballroom-turned-rock venue.
-In his role of assistant manager, Les Ross ran a hamburger stand while offering rock trivia gems and introducing the "Revolver Reviver" nostalgia spot.